SpectreTerminal/ImgGenAlg/README.md

 Taken from [Wikipedia on Genetic Algorithms][1].

 ## About this Project
 The goal is to apply concepts of the genetic algorithm to re-create a provided image.
-This uses individuals, each holding an array of pixels (the image itself), and the fitness itself.
-In this context, a lower fitness value indicates a **stronger** individual, that the individual's image has a better resemblance to the original image.
+Each individual holds an array of pixels representing its attempt at recreating the provided image, and its fitness itself.
+In this context, a lower fitness value indicates a **stronger** individual.
+That is, the individual's image has a _better_ resemblance to the original image.

 ## Running this Project
-A JAR file and supporting makefile is available in the root directory of the repository.
+A JAR file and supporting makefile are available in the root directory of the repository.
 1. Download these files, along with the `data` directory.
 2. Ensure that all files are together in the same directory.
 3. Run `make GenAlg` where the makefile is located.